trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 S3 Select Pushdown enables pushing down projection (SELECT) and predicate (WHERE) processing to `S3 Select <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectSELECTContent.html>`_.
-With S3 Select Pushdown, Presto only retrieves the required data from S3 instead of entire S3 objects, reducing both latency and network usage.
+With S3 Select Pushdown, Trino only retrieves the required data from S3 instead of entire S3 objects, reducing both latency and network usage.

 Is S3 Select a good fit for my workload?